-4. Conclusion
+4. Summary

-This paper proposes a modified OLS router architecture capable of limited multicast with efficient support of both unicast and multicast traffic.
+We demonstrated an all-optical label switching router with all-optical TTL based performance monitoring, alloptical label swapping, all-optical signal regeneration, and multicast/unicast routing capability.
+In particular, the architecture provides a simple and scalable OLS router architecture capable of limited multicast with efficient support of both unicast and multicast traffic.
 It can scale effectively by upgrading individual unicast linecards to multicast ones without affecting each linecard.
 The experiment demonstrates the multicast function and a simple contention resolution scenario, proving that the router is functioning correctly with the BER lower than 1E-10.
-This experiment utilizes XGM in the SOA as an effective and simple means to generate replica packets for multicast forwarding in the OLS router.